Maura developed an interest in genealogy and family history as a child.

 She has realised that she has actually been compiling her family tree most of her life and has followed the lives of her relatives abroad with enormous enthusiasm.
 She has been described by some of her relatives as the one who keeps them together.
 Technology today has brought her even closer to her Diaspora with continuous contact with them and her family in Galway.

 Maura has worked as a professional genealogist for over five years.
 She holds Certificates in Genealogy from University College Dublin and Mastering Genealogical Proof from the Association of Professions Genealogists (APG) in the United States.
 She is a member of the Genealogical Society of Ireland and the APG and is a Committee Member of the Irish Family History Society.

-She holds a Certificate in Genealogy from University College Dublin and is a member of the Genealogical Society of Ireland.
 Maura gives genealogy and family history classes in South Dublin and one off presentations.
-As a panel member of the Genealogy Advisory Service of the National Library and the National Archives of Ireland, she has helped both Irish people and visitors from abroad with their queries.
+She has also written articles for a genealogy newsletter.
+As a panel member of the Genealogy Advisory Service of the National Library over the past four years, she has helped both Irish people and visitors from abroad with their queries.
 Genealogy and family history continues to be more and more popular and this has given her the opportunity to undertake some research for television.